nhahub/NHA-022/README.md

 [3]: Road Damage Detection Using Deep Neural Networks with Images Captured Through a Smartphone, 2 Related Works 2.1 Road Damage Detection, Page 2

+[4]: M. F. Abdelkader, M. A. Hedeya, E. Samir, A. A.
+El-Sharkawy, R. F. Abdel-Kader, A. Moussa, and E. ElSayed, “Egy pdd: a comprehensive multi-sensor benchmark dataset for accurate pavement distress detection and classification,” Multimedia Tools and Applications, vol. 84, pp. 38509–38544, Sep 2025.